-You are just 12 minutes away from having a fun fall inspired breakfast.
+You are just 12 minutes away from having a pumpkin Nutella cheesecake danish.
 Add a hot cup of coffee and a friend to chat with, and the morning will be off to a great start.

 Stay up to date on all the BruCrew baking here:

 Other fun ways to incorporate pumpkin into breakfast: